City are preparing for their return to the Utilita Energy Stadium, tomorrow, hosting Scunthorpe United following back-to-back away trips (3.00pm).

-Paul Hurst's men have endured a difficult start to the Sky Bet League Two campaign, currently sitting 23rd in the table.
+Paul Hurst's men have suffered consecutive defeats and currently sit 15th in the Sky Bet League Two table.

-We have compiled an Opposition Guide packed full of detailed information on Saturday's hosts.
+We have compiled an Opposition Guide packed full of detailed information on tomorrow's visitors.

 SUMMER TRANSFER ACTIVITY

-Ins: John McAtee (Shrewsbury Town), Regan Slater (Sheffield United, loan), Kgosie Ntlhe (Rochdale), Yann Songo'o (Plymouth Argyle), Andy Butler (Doncaster Rovers), Jack Lambert (Dundee), Jake Eastwood (Sheffield United, loan), George Miller (Barnsley, loan), Abo Eisa (Shrewsbury Town), Jamie Proctor (Rotherham United, loan), Alex Gilliead (Shrewsbury Town), Junior Brown (Coventry City, loan), Jamie Ward (unnasigned).
+Ins: John McAtee (Shrewsbury Town), Regan Slater (Sheffield United, loan), Kgosie Ntlhe (Rochdale), Yann Songo'o (Plymouth Argyle), Andy Butler (Doncaster Rovers), Jack Lambert (Dundee), Jake Eastwood (Sheffield United, loan), George Miller (Barnsley, loan), Abo Eisa (Shrewsbury Town), Jamie Proctor (Rotherham United, loan), Alex Gilliead (Shrewsbury Town), Junior Brown (Coventry City, loan), Jamie Ward (unnasigned), Alfie Beestin (Tadcaster Albion).

-Outs: Funso Ojo (Aberdeen), Josh Morris (Fleetwood Town), Kyle Wootton (Notts County, loan), Byron Webster (Carlisle United), Jonathan Flatt (Rushall), Cameron Burgess (Salford City, loan), Charlie Goode (Northampton Town), Olufela Olomola (Carlisle United, loan).
+Outs: Funso Ojo (Aberdeen), Josh Morris (Fleetwood Town), Kyle Wootton (Notts County), Byron Webster (Carlisle United), Jonathan Flatt (Rushall), Cameron Burgess (Salford City, loan), Charlie Goode (Northampton Town), Olufela Olomola (Carlisle United, loan), Lewis Butroid (Spennymoor Town, loan), Andy Dales (Hamilton Academical, loan).

 ONES TO WATCH